jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-09-18-beam-examples-5/index.md

 ## Beam Pipeline

 We develop an Apache Beam pipeline that accesses an external RPC service to augment input elements.
-In this version, it is configured so that a single RPC call is made for multiple elements in batch.
-Using state and timers, it controls how many elements to process in a batch and how long to keep elements before flushing them.
+In this version, it is configured so that a single RPC call is made for a bundle of elements.

 ### Shared Source